PACT Act 2022 & Camp Lejeune Justice Act Become Law

 Did you know?

-From August 1953 to December 1987, Camp Lejeune’s water was contaminated with volatile organic compounds (VOCs).
+From August 1953 to December 1987, Camp Lejeune’s drinking water was contaminated with volatile organic compounds (VOCs).
 Exposure to VOCs can lead to many health problems, including cancer, neurobehavioral issues, and birth defects.

 For decades, Camp Lejeune victims had very few ways to pursue justice — even benefits from the U.S. Department of Veterans Affairs (VA) were hard to achieve.